 Knoxville's Leading Fire Suppression Company

-LSI is proud to be an American and this is why we only sell TOP GRADE Extinguisher, "Ansul", Amerex or Buckeye fire extinguishers.
-Buckeye is the ONLY extinguisher that is 100% made in America.
+LSI is proud to be an American and this is why we only sell TOP GRADE Extinguisher, "Ansul", Amerex or Pyro Chem fire extinguishers.
 LSI keeps current with yearly training at Certified schools and NFPA changes – which keeps you SAFE, no one else goes to school as much as we do.
 LSI does not want to become rich on one inspection or service (like others in this business), we want you for years to come.
 Maybe that is why LSI still has their original 100 customers.
 Our pricing reflects our respect for the hard working customer.